FAQs about Psalters

 I like the idea of singing psalms, but I'm not used to it.
 What do you have to help me learn to sing psalms?

 Absolutely!
-Helpful aids include psalter.org, a list of common hymn tunes, psalm recording on MP3 and CDs, free psalms of the month, and The Book of Psalms for Worship app.
+Helpful aids include psalter.org, a list of common hymn tunes, psalm recording on MP3 and CDs, and The Book of Psalms for Worship app.